himmAllRight/himmAllRight-source/content/post/creating-website-tests-pages.md

     return BASE_URL + request.param
 ```

+The first fixture, `page_url`, is very basic.
+It creates a list of all of the
+website pages (not posts), by combining the `BASE_URL` with each of the values
+defined in the `SITE_PAGES` constant.
+This list will later be used to
+paramaterize a single test across all of the page links.

 ```python
 @pytest.fixture(params=POST_NAMES)
 def post_url(request):
     """Returns the post urls for testing."""
     return BASE_URL + "/post/" + request.param.lower()
 ```

+The next fixture, `post_url` is basically the same as `page_url`, except it

 ```python
 def non_live_post_urls():